brandur/org/drafts/alerting.md

 There's no universal playbook that'll ensure that these kinds of things never surface, but following a few general guidelines can help reduce the number of them significantly.
-Here's a few that I've assembled over the years while putting alerts into production at Heroku.
+Here's a few that I've assembled over the years while putting alerts into production for various services.

 ## Guidelines (#guidelines)